KRR-Oxford/DeepOnto/README.md

 - **Ontology Reasoning**: Each instance of $\textsf{DeepOnto}$ has an[`OntologyReasoner`][deeponto.onto.OntologyReasoner] as its attribute, which handles all the reasoning activities about the ontology such as checking consistency and entailment.

+- **Ontology Pruning**: This module aims to incorporate pruning algorithms for extracting a sub-ontology from an input ontology.

 - **Ontology Verbalisation**: The recursive ontology verbaliser originally proposed in [4] is implemented here as an essential module for briding ontologies and texts.
 See [verbalising ontology concepts](https://krr-oxford.github.io/DeepOnto/verbaliser).

 - We have a plan of releasing more modules to support ontology normalisation, ontology-to-graph transformation, and more.